ColleagueRiley/RGFW/README.md

 The window backend supports XLib (UNIX), Cocoas (MacOS) and WinAPI (Windows)\
 The graphics backend supports OpenGL (EGL, software, OSMesa, GLES), Vulkan, DirectX and software rendering buffers.

-RGFW was designed as a backend for RSGL, but it can be used standalone or for other libraries.
-It is also an optional alternative backend for Raylib.
+RGFW was designed as a backend for RSGL, but it can be used standalone or for other libraries, such as Raylib which uses it as an optional alternative backend.

 This library